AMyriadseviltwin/Obsidian/Death in Space/Character Creation/ORIGINS 2.md

 >

-Sentient AI, back from when true AI were still being made Limited by an organic body vessel like all other true AI
+Sentient AI, back from when true AI were still made Limited by an organic body vessel like all other true AI